BPDU Guard

 But here’s the problem:

-And since BPDU Guard is not enabled, the switch accepts the BPDU and SW2 lets it into the STP topology…
+Since BPDU Guard is not enabled, SW2 accepts the BPDU and forward the BPDU into the STP topology.

 Without BPDU Guard